 Students of Commission on Accreditation of Allied Health Education Programs (CAAHEP) accredited programs are required to take the national certification exam administered by the National Board on Certification in Surgical Technology and Surgical Assisting (NBSTSA) within a four-week period prior to or after graduation; however, Surgical Technology students at CVCC will take the certification exam prior to graduation.

 Students are expected to participate in classroom, lab, and clinical (hospital) experience.
-The entire program consists of three continuous semesters (48 credits).
-Students start in the Fall semester (August) and graduate the following Fall semester (July).
+The entire program consists of five continuous semesters (68 or 69 credits).
+Students start in the Fall semester (August) and graduate in the Spring semester (May).

 It is highly recommended to complete as many of the required general education classes prior to admission into the program.